ruby-analysis/bundler/index.md

 stacks for later analysis in a [neo4j](https://neo4j.com/) graph database.
 You can also write [custom (non-neo4j) loggers](https://github.com/ruby-analysis/delfos).

-Ruby is great for its ease of development, but as an application grows, the ability to understand a really huge application starts to dwindle.
+Ruby is great for its ease of development, but as an application grows, one's ability to understand a huge application starts to dwindle.

 - You don't have static analysis tools that enable easy refactoring.
-- Most applications don't really break apart code into separate packages.
+- Most applications don't break apart code into separate packages.
 - As the project grows each directory grows with the complexity of the project and number of features.

 You may have seen a Rails app with hundreds of models and controllers, and a folder for every other design pattern under the sun.

-With tests, we can tend to refactor with a degree of confidence, but often it can be difficult to truly know
+With tests, we can tend to refactor with a degree of confidence, but often it can be difficult to know
 - what code is still used
 - by who
 - for what purpose